 Entry fees, Sales Commission, Admission charges and Catalogue price are used to cover Auction expenses with any surplus going to the Rare Breeds Conservation Society for the conservation of rare and heritage breeds of livestock.

 The next Auction will be held on Sunday 10 March 2019

 at the Willowbank Wildlife Reserve, 60 Hussey Road, Christchurch

-The 2018 Rare Breeds Auction, which was held on Sunday 11 March and hosted by Willowbank Wildlife Reserve, had a record turn-out of interested people.
+The last Rare Breeds Auction, which was held on Sunday 11 March 2018 at the Willowbank Wildlife Reserve, had a record turn-out of interested people.
 The weather could not have been kinder and hundreds of families enjoyed a very special day-out.
 There were tame Waipu goats who waited in their pens for cuddles, both from Ianthe Twiss, who hand raised them, and from visitors.
 Both pairs went to new homes which meant Ianthe had to say good-bye to her much-loved goat kids.
 We hope she and her dad will hand-raise a few more this coming season!

 Bidding was strong for the Swiss Valais Blacknose sheep – a recent introduction to New Zealand with their novelty value drawing a number of interested parties.
 Four breeds of rare breed pigs were up for auction with most of these piglets going to connoisseurs who will raise them to be enjoyed as bacon later on.